The Relativistic Schr\"odinger Equation through FFTW3: An Extension of quantumfdtd: Examples

-As expected, the wave-functions (see Fig.~\ref{fig_figure_HEAVYMASS_1} and~\ref{fig_figure_HEAVYMASS_2}) of the relativistic and the non-relativistic cases are closer to one another due to the increased reduced mass.
-However, the results are visibly non-smooth due to discretization artifacts.
-Note that the increase on the reduced mass $M$ by an order of magnitude has decreased the characteristic average radii of the wave-functions.
-For the non-relativistic case, $\langle r \rangle^{\infty}_{1s} = 0.82$ in units of $A$, below a single lattice spacing.
-For the $2s$ and $2p$ excited states, the continuum average radii are $\langle r \rangle^{\infty}_{2s} = 3.28$ and $\langle r \rangle^{\infty}_{2p} = 2.74$, respectively.
-This strongly impacts a precise analysis of this case.
-On the right side of Figs.~\ref{fig_figure_HEAVYMASS_2} and~\ref{fig_figure_HEAVYMASS_2}, it can be seen that, although the wave-function computed via the non-relativistic FFT kinetic term $H_{K}^{(2)}$ are close to the continuum limit, there are clear discrepancies that originate in the discretization of the potential.
-This is very prominent for the $1s$ and $2s$ states, that have a non-vanishing value close to the origin.
-Anyhow, in Figs.~\ref{fig_figure_HEAVYMASS_1} to~\ref{fig_figure_HEAVYMASS_3}, it can be seen that the wave-functions computed via the relativistic kinetic term, $H_{K}^{(3)}$, and the non-relativistic one, $H_{K}^{(2)}$, (both based on a FFT with periodic boundary conditions) are pretty close.
-Compare with the cases of right sides of Figs.~\ref{fig_fi_comp_KIN_2} (right side, non-relativistic $H_{H}^{(2)}$, step=10000, $M=0.3$~GeV) and~\ref{fig_fig_KIN3_2} (right side, relativistic kinetic term $H_{K}^{(3)}$, step=10000), where the differences between relativistic and non-relativistic are quite prominent.
-The similarities can be also seen in Fig.~\ref{fig_energ_HEAVYMASS}, where the decay curves are quite similar after taking into account an additive factor of $3$~GeV on the energies due to the rest mass on the relativistic approach.
+In the right panels of Fig.~\ref{fig:wf_HEAVYMASS}, it can be seen that, although the wave-function computed via the non-relativistic FFT-based kinetic term $H_{K}^{(2)}$ are close to the continuum result, there are clear discrepancies that partially originate from the momentum discretization.
+Since the large mass compresses the states to smaller radii, i.e., $\langle r \rangle \propto 1/M$, even the discretization artefacts from the series in $(A/r)^2$ are enhanced by the large mass.
+This is very prominent for the $1s$ and $2s$ states, that have non-vanishing values close to the origin.
+Anyhow, in Fig.~\ref{fig:wf_HEAVYMASS} it can be seen that the wave-functions computed via the relativistic kinetic term, $H_{K}^{(3)}$, and the non-relativistic one, $H_{K}^{(2)}$, (both based on a FFT with periodic boundary conditions) are pretty close to one another.
+This is to be compared against the cases shown in the right panel of Fig.~\ref{fig:wf_comp_KIN_2} (non-relativistic kinetic term $H_{H}^{(2)}$) and bottom right panel of Fig.~\ref{fig:wf_KIN3} (relativistic kinetic term $H_{K}^{(3)}$), where the differences between relativistic and non-relativistic are quite prominent.